About

 Pecan Oat Crumble

-It definitely reminds me of my sweet potato casserole, which you also need on your holiday recipes list.
+It definitely reminds me of my vegan sweet potato casserole, which you also need on your holiday recipes list.

 For the topping you just need: